gramacyan/await.js/README.md

 The await statement accepts one of 3 types of arguments

- * Time-based
+ * Time (ms)
- * Identifier/object
+ * Date
- * Lock
+ * Object or Lock identifier

-and is followed by a then-statement accepting a handler function.
+Which returns a Future object containing a then-function accepting a handler.

 ```
 await( <argument> ) .then(  <then-handler> );